David J. Cook (administrator): University of Kansas

 Cook was named an American Council on Education fellow in 2011.
 He completed his fellowship at the University of North Carolina at Chapel Hill.
 During his fellowship, Cook studied the School of Public Health.

 He is the author of numerous publications and has taught both in the School of Medicine and College of Liberal Arts and Sciences at the University of Kansas.

-North Dakota State University (NDSU)
+North Dakota State University

 In January 2022, Cook was named one of five finalists for the position of president at North Dakota State University in Fargo, North Dakota.

-The State Board of Higher Education (SBHE) in North Dakota named David J. Cook the 15th president of North Dakota State University on Wednesday, February 23, 2022.
+The State Board of Higher Education (SBHE) in North Dakota named David J. Cook the 15th president of North Dakota State University on February 23, 2022.
 He assumed the position on May 17, 2022, succeeding Dean L. Bresciani.

+Iowa State University

+In 2025, Cook was named president of Iowa State University, succeeding Wendy Wintersteen.